R300-AI/ITRI-AI-Hub/Model-Zoo/Keypoint-Detection/YOLOs/HailoRT/README.md

 ## Convert ONNX to hef on Workstation

-Pruning the model into accelerable and non-acceleratable parts through ONNX. .if you don't have `ultralytics` environment, follow the instruction [previous](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo/Keypoint-Detection/YOLOs) directory to build it
+Pruning the model into accelerable and non-acceleratable parts through ONNX. .if you don't have `ultralytics` environment, please follow the instruction [previous](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo/Keypoint-Detection/YOLOs) directory to build it.
 ```bash
 $ source activate ultralytics
 (ultralytics)& python pruning_onnx.py --model_name <name_of_onnx_file>